 The Center for Reproductive Rights has been working to protect access to abortion care during the COVID-19 pandemic.
-We’ve filed numerous lawsuits challenging state orders to limit abortion access and have developed several fact sheets addressing the unique reproductive health issues during the pandemic.
+We’ve filed several lawsuits challenging state orders to limit abortion access and have developed numerous resources addressing the unique reproductive health issues during the pandemic.

 For updates on each case, click on the individual state tabs to the left.